svnrnns/aurora-vue3/README.md

 ### Recall Functionality:

-- Introducing a "recall" feature allowing users to re-trigger Axios calls and update computed data.
+- Introducing a "recall" feature allowing developers to re-trigger Axios calls and update computed data.

 ### Reactivity:

-- Make a call recall itself automatically whenever the value of the endpoint, header or param changes or updates.
+- Automatically trigger a call to update whenever there are changes or updates to the value of the endpoint, header, or parameter.

 ### Request Cancellation:

-- Mechanism to cancel requests, especially useful in scenarios like navigating away from a component while a request is still pending.
+- Mechanism to cancel unresolved requests, specially useful in scenarios like navigating away from a component while a request is still pending.
 - Utilizes the modern AbortController for request cancellation.

 ### Authentication Support: